jogjayr/portfolio/_drafts/5-ways-to-Become-a-Better-Programmer.md

 I used Typing Web's excellent [typing tutor](http://www.typingweb.com/tutor/) app.
 It starts you off placing the fingers on the home row, typing letters at first, then words and finally sentences.
 Numbers and punctuation come later.

 ####The result
-It was really hard in the beginning, especially at work, where I had to work late a few times the first couple of weeks, just to get stuff done.
+It was really hard in the beginning, especially at work.
+I had to stay late a few times the first few weeks, to get work done on time.
 I kept at it and seven months later, I am back to my old 55-60 wpm speed.
 But now I use all my fingers.
 I'm sure I will get faster.
 It takes time to break 15 years of habit.

 ###2) Learn (a) Lisp